jhlmarques/GauCho/README.md

 ## Acknowledgements

-Our work is heavily based on the [MMRotate benchmark](https://github.com/open-mmlab/mmrotate).
+Our codebase is built upon the [MMRotate benchmark](https://github.com/open-mmlab/mmrotate).
 Huge thanks to the OpenMMLab team and their contributors!

 ```
 @inproceedings{zhou2022mmrotate,